Rookout/docs/docs/setup-guide.md

 <img src="/img/screenshots/setup_guide_arch.jpg" />

 ### Rookout SDK
 The Rookout SDK is a set of libraries that are configured as a dependency in your application.
-It communicates with the Rookout Service and allows Rookout to collect live debugging data on demand.
+It communicates with the Rookout Service and allows Rookout to collect live debug data on demand.

 ### Rookout Client
 The Rookout Client is a web-based UI where you have the ability to dynamically debug your application through the setting of non-breaking breakpoints (also known as data collection points).
 All user interactions with Rookout are done from this UI.